mxp1234/VTLA/docs/source/tutorials/libuipc_samples.md

+# libuipc-samples in Isaac Sim
-libuipc provides plenty of [samples](https://github.com/spiriMirror/libuipc-samples).
+**libuipc** provides plenty of [samples](https://github.com/spiriMirror/libuipc-samples).
 We provide a few examples which correspond to these examples.
 They are almost the same as the libuipc samples.
 The only differences are:

 - we need to start Isaac Sim first and create a base scene
 - we render in Isaac Sim, instead of polyscope

 Let's take a look at one example.

-# TacEx and hello_libuipc
+# hello_libuipc via TacEx

 [hello_libuipc](https://github.com/spiriMirror/libuipc-samples/blob/main/python/1_hello_libuipc/main.py) is the simplest libuipc example and showcases how to